Are your employee travel expenses and other business expenses compliant with the set regulations in your city or country?

 “Payments to your employee for travel and other necessary expenses of your business under a non-accountable plan are wages and are treated as supplemental wages and subject to the withholding and payment of income, social security, Medicare, and FUTA taxes.”

-If your business does not have an accountable plan or isn’t compliant with it, all the company spends stand a chance to become taxable.
+If your business does not have an accountable plan or isn’t compliant with it, all the company spends are likely to become taxable.
 Hence, it is vital to first draft a well-defined plan and then effectively communicate it with your employees.

 Many times, businesses may have an accountable plan and defined parameters for employee travel expenses.
 But the employees may do the following: